Anthony Firkser: College career

 Firkser was recruited by Harvard University and four other universities.
 Citing the university's academic program and the school's willingness to let him play both basketball and football, Firkser committed to play for coach Tim Murphy at Harvard on October 17, 2012.

 Firkser saw his first collegiate action in 2014 as a sophomore.
 He appeared in 10 games for Harvard and made 32 catches for 485 yards.
 His four touchdown receptions tied for first on the team and he ranked second on the team in both catches and yards.
-After the season, Firkser was named to the All-Ivy second-team.
+After the season, Firkser was named to the All-Ivy League second-team.
 Firkser started nine games and caught 22 passes for 372 yards and three touchdowns in 2015 as a junior.
 For the second consecutive season, he was named to the All-Ivy League second-team.
 As a senior in 2016, Firkser started all 10 games for Harvard and made 45 receptions for 702 yards and seven touchdowns.
 He was named to the All-Ivy League first-team.

 At the end of his collegiate career, Firkser ranked 12th all-time in school history in receptions, ninth all-time in receiving yards, and sixth all-time in touchdown receptions.
 He graduated from Harvard in 2017 with a degree in applied mathematics.
 During the 2018 offseason, Firkser participated in actuarial credential exams in hopes of potentially pursuing a post-football career as an actuary.